• Blog

 4. Keep Your Feeders Cleaned & Filled

-It is very important to keep your feeders cleaned from mold building up and filled with fresh nectar.
-Nectar will spoil so it important to empty, clean and refill.
+It is very important to keep your feeders clean from mold building up and filled with fresh nectar.
+Nectar will spoil so it is important to empty, clean and refill.
 If your feeders are in full sunlight, you will need to clean and refill every three days.
 If the feeders are in full shade, you should clean and refill every 5 days.

-To clean your feeders, empty them and put in the sink of hot soapy water.
+To clean your feeders, empty them and put them in the sink of hot soapy water.
 You need to rinse with water thoroughly before refilling.
 Cleaning them will prevent any harmful mold growth inside the feeder.

 5. Do Not Use Red Dyes or Food Coloring